 Sponsor: The Animal Rescue Site

 Tell Florida to stop allowing alligator wrestling to remain a viable tourist attraction.

-Claiming an activity that harms an animal is 'tradition' is a clever scapegoat for some in the cruel world of alligator wrestling.
-In Florida, native Indian tribes have been practicing the sport for centuries; but now, alligator wrestling has become somewhat of a tourist attraction in the sunshine state.
+Claiming an activity that harms an animal is 'tradition' is a clever scapegoat in the cruel world of alligator wrestling.
+In Florida, native Indian tribes have been practicing the sport for centuries; but now, alligator wrestling has become a tourist attraction in the sunshine state.

-Though it first began as a Native American tradition, alligator wrestling in the state of Florida has quickly become a sought-after tourist attraction.
+Though it began as a Native American tradition, alligator wrestling in the state of Florida has become a deplorable, adrenaline-fueled tourist attraction.

 Wrestling matches involve alligators being lured from their habitat and onto land where handlers force them into positions whereby they become extremely agitated and even lose consciousness.
 Wrestlers utilize different kinds of "holds," all which aim to overpower and incapacitate the animal.

 Harming a living creature should never be a form of entertainment.
 Alligators are a state icon and they deserve to be respected, not injured and taken advantage of as pawns in a tourist attraction.
 Whats more, protecting Floridas precious and unique wildlife has always been a priority for the Florida State Legislature.
 Why are alligators being neglected?

 Its time to end this cruel and inhumane sport.
 I urge you to extend the same concern for alligators as you do for manatees and sea turtles by outlawing alligator wrestling once and for all.